Our exams explained

 If you wish to continue and qualify as a Fellow, you will need to take the ST and SA exams, have three years of work-based skills and take a Professional Skills Course within 12 months of transferring to Fellow.

-Certificate in Financial Mathematics
+Financial Mathematics for Non-members

 This is for students or financial services staff who are interested in becoming actuaries or who want to develop their numeracy skills, allowing non-members to get a taste of actuarial study.
-This may be extended to other subjects, such as Finance and financial reporting, and Probability and mathematical statistics.

 Anyone with high level numeracy skills may enter this exam, and you do not need to meet any other entry requirements.